hillaryychan/COMP6771/notes/06_Resource-Management.md

 ## Destructors

-**Destructors** are called when the object goes out of scope, however, this does not occur for reference objects.
+**Destructors** are called when the object goes out of scope, however, this does not occur for reference objects (because they don't own anything).
 They are implicitly `noexcept`.

 In the code above, when `vec_short` goes out of scope, destructors are called on each member.